spacetelescope/notebooks/notebooks/COS/README.md

 <a id = ch4></a>
 ## Getting Help

-If you have an issue using these notebooks which you cannot fix, or if believe you have discovered an error in a notebook, please reach out to the [HST Help Desk](https://stsci.service-now.com/hst) or to the notebook's primary author: <nkerman@stsci.edu>.
+If you have an issue using these Notebooks which you cannot fix, or if believe you have discovered an error in a Notebook, please reach out to the [HST Help Desk](https://stsci.service-now.com/hst) or to the Notebook's primary author: <nkerman@stsci.edu>.

 ---